puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 ### The Puppet Agent Service

-In PE 3.0, puppet agent runs in the background as a system service.
+In PE 3.0, Puppet agent runs in the background as a system service.

 * On \*nix nodes, this service is named `pe-puppet`.
 * On Windows nodes, this service's display name is `Puppet Agent` and its short name is `pe-puppet`.